ShenzhenYAO/sastools/README.md

 simple d3 v4 tree diagram.
+Commit 152a

+Fixed the bug: when copy/paste subnodes, the custlinks are lost The function PasteTreeData() (in components.js) is updated

+Bug to fix:
+1. when rename/adding a new node, the name of the new node and other nodes are messed up

 Commit 151a

 1. When online, 1) autocollapse all nodes; 2) do not automatically save.

 To do:
 fix bugs:
+1. When copy/paste subnodes, the custlinks are lost
-1. when rename/adding a new node, the name of the new node and other nodes are messed up
+2. when rename/adding a new node, the name of the new node and other nodes are messed up
-2. when copy/paste subnodes, the custlinks are lost